 It’s incredibly moisturizing and helps keep the elasticity in skin.
 My grandmother used olive oil to clean her skin and I can tell you she had incredible skin!
 It was that porcelain European skin that we all strive to achieve.
 She maintained it effortlessly using only olive oil for the better part of her life.
 She never used soap or cleanser.
 Never.

 I am not an esthetician or skin care expert.
 This information is based on my personal experience and family history.
-Use this at your own risk.
+I did consult an esthetician one this topic and she told me it was pretty spot on.
+However, use this at your own risk.

 How Do You Do It?